Pancreatic cancer care at Mayo Clinic

 This multidisciplinary approach ensures that you benefit from the experience of specialists in every aspect of your care.
 Close collaboration among your Mayo Clinic care team members enables them to have your test results available quickly and to coordinate your appointments.

-A full range of supportive care, including integrative medicine and palliative care, is also available.
+A full range of supportive care, including integrative medicine and health and palliative care, is also available.

 Mayo Clinic doctors have experience caring for people with all types of pancreatic tumors, including pancreatic ductal adenocarcinoma and pancreatic neuroendocrine tumors.

 Advanced diagnosis and treatment

 Potential benefits of minimally invasive surgery for pancreatic cancer.